 Hollywood Studios Main Gate

-Here’s a quick look at the map layout.
+Here’s a quick look at the Disney Skyliner map layout.
 Pretty simple.
-We’ll be sure to update this page as we get more details and there’s alreayd been news of expanding the route if this goes well.
+We’ll be sure to update this page as we get more details and there’s already news of expanding the route if this goes well.

 Walt Disney World Skyliner Guide